learning-zone/javascript-basics/README.md

 ## Q. ***What is a first class function?***

-In javaScript functions can be stored as a variable inside an object or an array as well as it can be passed as an argument or be returned by another function.
+In javaScript, functions can be stored as a variable inside an object or an array as well as it can be passed as an argument or be returned by another function.
 That makes function **first-class function** in JavaScript.

 **Example 01:** Assign a function to a variable